awsdocs/amazon-s3-userguide/doc_source/example_s3_ListObjects_section.md

         """
         Lists the objects in a bucket, optionally filtered by a prefix.

         :param bucket: The bucket to query.
+This is a Boto3 Bucket resource.
         :param prefix: When specified, only objects that start with this prefix are listed.
         :return: The list of objects.
         """